Ronaldo becomes first player to win 400 games in Europe's top-five leagues this millennium | Goal.com

 Both of Ronaldo's goals came from the penalty spot in the last 12 minutes, restoring Juve's advantage after Stefano Sturaro had cancelled out Paulo Dybala's opener for the away side.

-It was a typically dominant performance from the Portuguese forward, who thus brought up his quadruple century of league wins in the big five.
+It was a typically dominant performance from the Portuguese forward, who thus brought up his quadruple century of wins in the big five leagues.

 Ronaldo, of course, starred in the Premier League for Manchester United and then La Liga with Real Madrid before moving across to Italy in 2018.